Mattias Norlinder: International play

-Norlinder represented Sweden men's national junior ice hockey team at the 2020 World Junior Ice Hockey Championships, winning a bronze medal.
-He made his senior national team debut at the 2020 Karjala Tournament in the Euro Hockey Tour.
+Norlinder represented the Swedish national junior team at the 2020 World Junior Ice Hockey Championships, capturing a bronze medal.
+Thereafter, he made his senior national team debut at the 2020 Karjala Cup as part of the Euro Hockey Tour.
+Norlinder likewise participated in the 2024 iteration of the tournament.

 Personal life

-Norlinder's younger brother, Linus, is also an ice hockey player.
+Norlinder's younger brother, Linus, is also an ice hockey player currently with Kramfors-Alliansen of Sweden's Hockeytvåan.